ghschaden/CSSP-Proceedings/README.txt

 eiss.sty is the LaTeX style file for EISS 14.
 Please do not modify it.

+closs.sty is a LaTeX style file for glossing.
+Please do not modify it.

 eiss13_logo_blank.pdf is a file containing a blank logo.
 It is inserted by AUTHOR_master.tex.
 It may be easiest to keep this file in the same directory as your TEX files.

 cat.png provides an sample cat picture demonstrating how images can be included.
 This file can safely be removed, and should not be resubmitted.

 gl-authoryear-comp.cbx and biblatex-gl.bbx are biblatex style files from the journal Glossa (see https://www.glossa-journal.org/).
 They provide the bibliographic style that you should use.
 These files are also available at:

 https://github.com/guidovw/Glossalatex

 (The files is included as a convenience.
 It is not clear what their license is.)

-main.tex, AUTHOR_body.tex, AUTHOR_refs.tex, AUTHOR_bib.bib -- these four files are to be edited for your paper:
+main.tex, AUTHOR_body.tex, AUTHOR_bib.bib -- these three files are to be edited for your paper:

-  - main.tex is the file in which you set 12 parameters for your paper, as well as for loading any additional packages that you need.
+  - main.tex is the file in which you set 11 parameters for your paper, as well as for loading any additional packages that you need.
 Please follow the instructions in it (it's intended to be self-explanatory).
 This is the file that you compile.
 The name has